practicalddd/implementations/axonframework/v4.2/Readme.md

 	insert into carrier_movement (Id,arrival_location_id,departure_location_id,voyage_id,arrival_date,departure_date) 		values (1356,'JNTKO','CNHGH',4,'2019-09-10','2019-09-01');
 	insert into carrier_movement (Id,arrival_location_id,departure_location_id,voyage_id,arrival_date,departure_date) 		values (1357,'USNYC','JNTKO',5,'2019-09-25','2019-09-15');

-    Run command -> java -jar routingms-0.0.1-SNAPSHOT.jar
+    Run command -> java -jar routingms-1.0.jar

 Tracking MS

     This MS takes care of all the tracking operations associated with the Cargo.
-    The MySql Schemas and the Rabbit MQ Exchanges have to be setup (creation and binding) before running this microservice
+It stores events in Axon's event store and 	builds a projection for the Tracking Details (Tracking Projection) on a MySql Database.
+The MySql Schemas have to be setup 	before running this microservice

-    Server Port -> 8082
+    Server Port -> 8084
     Schema Name -> trackingmsdb (user: trackingmsdb/pw:trackingmsdb)
     Tables ->